Username3533/WebAppllication/README.md

 -Added ability to edit posts
 -Using csrf tokens
 -Created user app in django to make topics and entries attached to user ID
--Created user registration and login using django
+-Created user registration and login using django forms
 -Locked pages not created by current users so all journals are private

 Usability: